 Inserting a key into Trie is a simple approach.
 Every character of the input key is inserted as an individual Trie node.
 Note that the children is an array of pointers (or references) to next level trie nodes.
-The key character acts as an index into the array children.
-If the input key is new or an extension of the existing key, we need to construct non-existing nodes of the key, and mark end of the word for the last node.
+The key character acts as an index to the array children.
+If the input key is new or an extension of the existing key, we need to construct non-existing nodes of the key, and mark the end of the word for the last node.
 If the input key is a prefix of the existing key in Trie, we simply mark the last node of the key as the end of a word.
 The key length determines Trie depth.

-Searching for a key is similar to insert operation, however, we only compare the characters and move down.
+Searching for a key is similar to an insert operation, however, we only compare the characters and move down.
 The search can terminate due to the end of a string or lack of key in the trie.
 In the former case, if the isEndofWord field of the last node is true, then the key exists in the trie.
 In the second case, the search terminates without examining all the characters of the key, since the key is not present in the trie.

 root / \ \ t a b | | | h n y | | \ | e s y e / | | i r w | | | r e e | r